ashcode09/company-demo-site/README.md

 ==============

 **NOTE TO FUTURE ASHLEIGH**
-Add extra product pages and help site page, and deleted files that are not used in this version (that were from master branch, i.e. php pages and general Wordpress stuff)
+Add extra product pages and help site page, and deleted files that are not used in this version (that were from 'wordpress-site' branch, i.e. php pages and general Wordpress stuff)

 Introduction